| Family MattersThis interview, done for Third Way on the

 verbal language and this, I believe, triggered an explosive

+development of our brain.
 But in your autobiography, Reason for Hope, discussing

 your observation of chimpanzees waging a primitive form of